-• Solar photovoltaic power and wind power (onshore): Under these project types, credits are issued for installing renewable energy power plants that produce renewable electricity and replace more GHG intensive electricity generation in the grid.
+• Solar photovoltaic power, wind power (onshore), hydropower (dams) and hydropower (run-ofriver): Under these project types, credits are issued for installing renewable energy power plants that produce renewable electricity and replace more GHG intensive electricity generation in the grid.
 It is theoretically possible that carbon credits could be issued to entities that purchase and use green electricity, to fossil fuel fired power plants for reducing or stopping their electricity generation or to fossil fuel producers for reducing or stopping fossil fuel production.
 However, there is no known practice by carbon crediting programs to issue carbon credits to these entities for these types of actions.